amirahnasihah/backend-development/03-introduction-to-express/express-simplified/README-cash-course.md

 # Parse Query Params

-its harddd, the exercise is hard too
+its harddd, the exercise is hard too. so muchh